albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 #### Life cycle

-The app begins by requesting permission to use local notifications, as shown in Fig3.
+App starts asking the permission, then start polling the server which socket needs to be configured by user.

 ![Ask4Permissions](images/notificationPermission.png)
 _Fig3: App asking for permission for local notification_

-Once the correct IP address and port of the HTTP server are provided, the client retrieves and stores data into the cache.
-Subsequently, the app automatically updates the history list using "React State," as illustrated in Fig4.
+As soon IP address and port of the HTTP server are correct, the client retrieves and stores data into the cache; after that, with a "React State" automatically update  the history list.

 ![Working](images/working.png)
 _Fig4: Mobile app polling the server and retrieving data_

-Furthermore, with every new piece of data, the app pushes a new alert to the notification center of Android.
+At every new message, apps push in the notification center of Android the new alert.
 ![NotificationBar](images/notificationBar.png)
 _Fig5: The notification messages in the notification bar_